MyFlorida OPS F&W BIOLOGICAL SCIENTIST IV in TALLAHASSEE, Florida

 The Peninsular Florida Landscape Conservation Cooperative (PFLCC) is part of a national network of Landscape Conservation Cooperatives (LCCs).
 LCCs are applied conservation science partnerships among federal agencies, regional organizations, states, tribes, landowners, conservation organizations, universities and stakeholders within an ecologically defined area.
 They are designed to inform resource management decisions in an integrated fashion across landscapes at a broader scale than any individual partner’s responsibility.
 The partnership considers landscape-scale stressors, including climate change, habitat fragmentation, invasive species, and water scarcity as it attempts to provide a vision for a landscape capable of sustaining healthy populations of fish, wildlife, plants and cultural resources.
 LCCs provide scientific and technical support for landscape-scale conservation in an adaptive management framework by: supporting biological planning and conservation design, prioritizing and coordinating applied research that informs conservation delivery, supporting the design of inventory and monitoring programs, and supporting the development of scientific analysis that informs and empowers land and resource managers to link actions at project sites to outcomes on broader scales.

-This position serves as the lead for the development of a prescribed fire spatial database for the PFLCC.
+This position serves as the lead for the Marine/Estuarine Conservation Target project for the PFLCC.
 This position works under the direction of the PFLCC Science Coordinator(s).

 Primary duties will include:

 Assist in data preparation, maintenance, and delivery via multiple methods, including web based mapping applications, images, powerpoint presentations, and reports.
 Prepare FGDC metadata.
-Complete project reports.
+Complete project report.

 Other tasks as assigned.